kjonina/To-Airbnb-or-Not-to-Airbnb/README.md

 ### Rent Pressure Zones
 ![Picture4](https://github.com/kjonina/airbnb_and_irish_housing_crisis/blob/main/graphs/Picture4.png)

-Map of Ireland represents the density of AirBnB listings, highlighting the areas that are in RTZs (in red).
+Map of Irelandpresents the density of AirBnB listings, highlighting the areas that are in RTZs (in red).
 Athough Dublin City, Cork City and Galway City are all in RTZs, it is possible to see the huge amount of AirBnB listings available, which can be affecting the Irish Housing Crisis.

 | Room Type | RPZ Status | No of Listings |
 | :- | :- | :- |